Final Project

 - What dataset will you use to answer the question?
 You must have obtained the actual data.

 You should discuss your project directly with a TA or myself.
-After meeting with us, upload a pdf of your proposal to Learning Suite.
-The TAs will record which students they meet with.
+We will record a score for students we meet with.

 -